 The National Grid aims to provide our mains gas with less than 5mg of Hydrogen Sulphide per 1m 3 of gas.
 While studies claim the “safe” limit for using Natural Gas containing Hydrogen Sulphide is up to 7mg per 1m 3 , they also state that they found instances of Copper Sulphide deposition in 0.05% of residences even in concentrations supplied below 1.0mg/m 3 , and issues in 0.75% of properties in areas supplied with 2mg/m 3 or more.
 With over 22,000,000 homes currently using mains gas a primary heat source through the UK that’s a substantial number or properties that will at some time have issues caused from Copper Sulphide accumulation.
 The actual concentration of Hydrogen Sulphide in the mains gas fed to the network depends significantly on where you are in the country as different areas are supplied from different gas terminals, the highest levels of H 2 S are typically in the North of the country and Wales.

-The most significant risk to safety from Copper Sulphide build up is from the effect it can have on working gas pressure.
+The most significant risk to safety from Copper Sulphide build-up is the effect it can have on working gas pressure.

-Like any other cause of restriction in a gas pipe, the working pressure at any appliances downstream of the restriction will be affected, should there be an appliance on the carcass without FFD/FSD (Flame Failure/Supervision Device) protection such as cooking equipment or older fires, and the gas pressure drops low enough to extinguish the flame for example If a boiler on the same gas feed fires up, then when the demand from the boiler stops, the gas working pressure would rise again and allow unburnt gas to escape into the room.
+Like any other cause of restriction in a gas pipe, the working pressure at any appliances downstream of the restriction will be affected should there be an appliance on the carcass without FFD/FSD (Flame Failure/Supervision Device) protection, such as cooking equipment or older fires, and the gas pressure drops low enough to extinguish the flame for example: If a boiler on the same gas feed fires up, then when the demand from the boiler stops, the working pressure would rise again and allow unburnt gas to escape into the room.

-While unprotected appliances are become less and less common, it must still be inspected and factored in where necessary to any assessment of safety in a property where black dust deposits have been an issue.
+While unprotected appliances are becoming less and less common, they must still be inspected and factored in where necessary to assess safety in a property where black dust deposits have been an issue.

-Another issue it causes is damage to gas carrying components such as regulators and gas valves, where Copper Sulphide may choke or cause mechanical parts to stick, allowing for “Let-By” of gas, where on a valve closing to prevent the flow of gas fails to seal fully permitting combustible gas to continue to pass though uncontrolled.
-While this is seen sometimes on a very small scale in domestic boilers, and incidents have occurred in premises which have had Sulphidation reported as a contributing factor, I’m not aware of any incidents reporting harm to life of property where it has been a sole cause.
+Another issue it causes is damage to gas-carrying components such as regulators and valves, where Copper Sulphide may choke or cause mechanical parts to stick, allowing for “Let-By” of gas, where on a valve closing to prevent the flow of gas fails to seal fully permitting combustible gas to continue to pass through uncontrolled.
+While this is sometimes seen on a very small scale in domestic boilers, and incidents have occurred in premises which have had Sulphidation reported as a contributing factor, I’m not aware of any incidents reporting harm to life of property where it has been a sole cause.

-It is becoming more common to find new appliances particularly boilers being affected from Copper Sulphide deposits in their gas valves.
-This is mostly due to an increasing trend over recent years to fit Combination boilers and in ever increasing sizes.
-Combis draw a significantly higher flow of gas than their older heat only counterparts would have needed in the same property to allow the quick heating of “instant” hot water, and with bigger and bigger combis becoming the new normal an ever higher flow of gas in the pipework brings a much higher chance of any Black Dust being drawn through to the boiler.
+It is becoming more common to find new appliances, particularly boilers, being affected by Copper Sulphide deposits in their gas valves.
+This is mostly due to an increasing trend over recent years to fit Combination boilers and in ever-increasing sizes.
+Combis draw a significantly higher flow of gas than their older heat-only counterparts would have needed in the same property to allow the quick heating of “instant” hot water, and with bigger and bigger combis becoming the new normal, an ever higher flow of gas in the pipework brings a much higher chance of any Black Dust being drawn through to the boiler.

 I recently have seen a number of new installations where the boiler was failing with ignition lockout, on checking the working pressure during the ignition sequence at a test point under the boiler there was no issue noted, but on checking the same working pressure at the test point on the gas valve revealed almost no gas pressure getting though the valve.
 On removing the valve and inspecting the gauze filter they have been choked solid with Copper Sulphide flakes, when cleared and reinstated, normal working pressure was measured at ignition, but could be seen to slowly drop back to zero over the course of only minutes due to more debris being drawn from the pipe, where no issue has ever been recorded on the previous smaller boiler on the same pipework.